MXenes: Synthesis

 MXenes are typically synthesized by a top-down selective etching process.
-This synthetic route has been shown to be scalable, with no loss or change in properties as the batch size is increased.
-Producing a MXene by etching a MAX phase occurs mainly by using strong etching solutions that contain a fluoride ion (F−) such as hydrofluoric acid (HF), ammonium bifluoride (NH4HF2), and a mixture of hydrochloric acid (HCl) and lithium fluoride (LiF).
+This synthetic route is scalable, with no loss or change in properties with batch size.
+Producing a MXene by etching a MAX phase occurs mainly by using etching solutions that contain a fluoride ion (F−), such as hydrofluoric acid (HF), ammonium bifluoride (NH4HF2), and a mixture of hydrochloric acid (HCl) and lithium fluoride (LiF).
 For example, etching of Ti3AlC2 in aqueous HF at room temperature causes the A (Al) atoms to be selectively removed, and the surface of the carbide layers becomes terminated by O, OH, and/or F atoms.
-MXene can also be obtained in Lewis acid molten salts, such as ZnCl2, and Cl terminal can be realized.
-The Cl-terminated MXene is structurally stable up to 750 °C. A general Lewis acid molten salt approach was proven viable to etch most of MAX phases members (such as MAX-phase precursors with A elements Si, Zn and Ga) by some other melts (CdCl2, FeCl2, CoCl2, CuCl2, AgCl, NiCl2).
+MXene can also be obtained in Lewis acid molten salts, such as ZnCl2, and a Cl terminal can be realized.
+The Cl-terminated MXene is structurally stable up to 750 °C. A general Lewis acid molten salt approach can etch most of MAX phases members (such as MAX-phase precursors with A elements Si, Zn, and Ga) by some other melts (CdCl2, FeCl2, CoCl2, CuCl2, AgCl, and NiCl2).

-The MXene Ti4N3 was the first nitride MXene reported, and is prepared by a different procedure than those used for carbide MXenes.
+The MXene Ti4N3 was the first nitride MXene reported, and is prepared by a different procedure than for carbide MXenes.
 To synthesize Ti4N3, the MAX phase Ti4AlN3 is mixed with a molten eutectic fluoride salt mixture of lithium fluoride, sodium fluoride, and potassium fluoride and treated at elevated temperatures.
-This procedure etches out Al, yielding multilayered Ti4N3, which can further be delaminated into single and few layers by immersing the MXene in tetrabutylammonium hydroxide, followed by sonication.
+This procedure etches out Al, yielding multilayered Ti4N3, which can be delaminated into single and few layers by immersing the MXene in tetrabutylammonium hydroxide, followed by sonication.

+MXenes can also be synthesized directly or via CVD processes.
+In 2024, single crystalline monolayer W5N6 was synthesized by CVD in wafer scale, which shows promise for electronic applications.

+In a 2018 report, Peng et al. described a hydrothermal etching technique.
+In this etching method, the MAX phase is treated in the solution of acid and salt under high pressure and temperature conditions.
+The method is more effective in producing MXene dots and nano-sheets.
+Moreover, it is safer since HF fumes are not released during the etching process.